Cambridge-Atom-Scattering-Centre/bidirectional-coil-driver/README.md

 The total noise voltage is estimated by adding contributions, in quadrature, from MAX6071, LTC2642, giving  ~32 nV/√Hz.
 Note that the major component is the voltage reference.
 Note also that, in the original configuration, the bandwidth for the DAC signal is unaffected by stabilising capacitor of U5.2, Cf, as noted above.

-## Noise reduction strategies:
+## Noise reduction strategies

-### (a)	Change the input configuration:  The object here is to make the bandwidth seen be the DAC output to be the same as that seen by the feedback.
+### (a)	Change the input configuration.

+The object here is to make the bandwidth seen be the DAC output to be the same as that seen by the feedback.
 Then to reduce the bandwidth of the whole circuit by increasing the capacitor, Cf.  This achieved simply, by configuring U5.2 as in the diagram below.

 ![image](https://github.com/Cambridge-Atom-Scattering-Centre/bidirectional-coil-driver/assets/73556464/1d214caa-041c-4c77-87c6-3daa793b794f)